Tornadoes of 1955

 This page documents the tornadoes and tornado outbreaks of 1955, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 Several unusual events occurred during the 1955 tornado season.
 May 25 saw two F5 tornadoes on the ground at the same time in the same general area of Northern Oklahoma and Southern Kansas, both of which caused catastrophic damage and hundreds of casualties.
 In addition, 1955 saw five people killed by F0 tornadoes, with four of them being in Georgia alone.
 This was the most deaths from F0/EF0 tornadoes in a single year at the time.

 United States yearly total

 January

 There were 3 tornadoes confirmed in the US in January.

 January 18

 A rare F1 tornado moved through areas just west of Downtown Los Angeles.
 There were no casualties.